 Configure product families

-You can configure product families in your Dynamic Catalog Collection (DCC) JavaScript on product display pages, product feed, or through Workbench.
+You can configure product families in your Dynamic Catalog Collection (DCC) JavaScript on product display pages, product feed, or through the Portal user interface.
 You can assign a product to one or more families at the same time using these methods.

 Keep the following caveats in mind when configuring product families: